B-McMillan/B-McMillan/README.md

 - 👋 Hi, I’m @B-McMillan
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning front end web development
+- 🌱 I’m currently learning front-end web development
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... britni.mcmillan.143@gmail.com
+- I have an Associate Degree in Computer Science with a concentration in Computer Programming.

 <!---
 B-McMillan/B-McMillan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.